Timeline of Mars Science Laboratory: First extended mission (October 2014 - September 2016)

-2015 events

-On January 21, 2015, NASA announced a collaborative effort with Microsoft that developed a software project called OnSight which allows scientists to perform virtual work on Mars based on data from the Curiosity rover.
+On 21 January 2015, NASA announced a collaborative effort with Microsoft that developed a software project called OnSight which allows scientists to perform virtual work on Mars based on data from the Curiosity rover.

-On March 6, 2015, NASA reported performing tests on the rover to help uncover the reason for intermittent problems with the robotic arm used for rock drilling and analysis.
+On 6 March 2015, NASA reported performing tests on the rover to help uncover the reason for intermittent problems with the robotic arm used for rock drilling and analysis.
 Results of preliminary tests suggest the intermittent short-circuit problem may be related to the percussion mechanism of the drill.
 Further tests are planned to verify and adjust to the problem.

-On March 24, 2015, NASA reported the first detection of nitrogen released after heating surface sediments on the planet Mars.
+On 24 March 2015, NASA reported the first detection of nitrogen released after heating surface sediments on the planet Mars.
 The nitrogen, in the form of nitric oxide, was detected by the SAM instrument on the Curiosity rover and can be used by living organisms.
 The discovery supports the notion that ancient Mars may have been habitable for life.

-On March 27, 2015, NASA reported that the landing site was fading from view in the two-and-a-half years since landing in 2012, as shown in the following animation:
+On 27 March 2015, NASA reported that the Bradbury Landing, the mission's landing site, was fading from view in the two-and-a-half years since landing in 2012.

-On April 4, 2015, NASA reported studies, based on measurements by the Sample Analysis at Mars (SAM) instrument on the Curiosity rover, of the Martian atmosphere using xenon and argon isotopes.
-Results provided support for a "vigorous" loss of atmosphere early in the history of Mars and were consistent with an atmospheric signature found in bits of atmosphere captured in some Martian meteorites found on Earth.

-On August 19, 2015, NASA scientists reported that the Dynamic Albedo of Neutrons (DAN) instrument on the Curiosity rover detected an unusual hydrogen-rich area, at "Marias Pass," on Mars.
+On 4 April 2015, NASA reported studies, based on measurements by the Sample Analysis at Mars (SAM) instrument on the Curiosity rover, of the Martian atmosphere using xenon and argon isotopes.
+Results provided support for a "vigorous" loss of atmosphere early in the history of Mars and were consistent with an atmospheric signature found in bits of atmosphere captured in some Martian meteorites found on Earth.On 19 August 2015, NASA scientists reported that the Dynamic Albedo of Neutrons (DAN) instrument on the Curiosity rover detected an unusual hydrogen-rich area, at "Marias Pass," on Mars.
 The hydrogen found seemed related to water or hydroxyl ions in rocks within three feet beneath the rover, according to the scientists.

-On October 5, 2015, possible recurrent slope lineae, wet brine flows, were reported on Mount Sharp near Curiosity.
-In addition, on October 5, 2015, NASA reported an estimated 20,000 to 40,000 heat-resistant bacterial spores were on Curiosity at launch, as much as 1,000 times more than that may not have been counted.
+On 5 October 2015, possible recurrent slope lineae, wet brine flows, were reported on Mount Sharp near Curiosity.
+In addition, on 5 October 2015, NASA reported an estimated 20,000 to 40,000 heat-resistant bacterial spores were on Curiosity at launch, as much as 1,000 times more than that may not have been counted.

-On October 8, 2015, NASA confirmed that lakes and streams existed in Gale crater 3.3 - 3.8 billion years ago delivering sediments to build up the lower layers of Mount Sharp.
+On 8 October 2015, NASA confirmed that lakes and streams existed in Gale crater 3.3 - 3.8 billion years ago delivering sediments to build up the lower layers of Mount Sharp.

-On December 17, 2015, NASA reported that as Curiosity climbed higher up Mount Sharp, the composition of rocks were changing substantially.
+On 17 December 2015, NASA reported that as Curiosity climbed higher up Mount Sharp, the composition of rocks were changing substantially.
 For example, rocks found higher up the mountain contained much higher levels of silica than the basaltic rocks found earlier.
 After further analysis, the silica-rich rocks on Mars were found to be tridymite, a mineral that is not commonly found on Earth.
 Opal-A, another form of silica, was also found on Mars.